gosub-com/Zurfur/README.md

 typed language, type conversions happen far less often than method calls, so doing the work on the type conversion is actually quite cheap.*"

-Note that an interface containing only static functions can be implemented using just a thin pointer to a VTable.
+Note that an interface containing only noself functions can be implemented using just a thin pointer to a VTable.